Blenheim Palace & Cornbury Park

 |Travel||Take the train nearest to 9am from Paddington Station to Hanborough.
 Journey time about 1 hour 15 minutes.
 Trains back from Charlbury are hourly.
 Journey time about 1 hour 20 minutes.
 Buy a day return to Charlbury.|

 If not picnicking beside the River Evenlode, The White Horse (whitehorsestonesfield.co.uk, tel 01993-891063), 8 miles into the walk (7 miles if taking the short-cut up the road into the village) is now the only remaining pub in Stonesfield.
-It is open at lunchtime only on Saturdays and Sundays and has received good reports from walkers for its home-cooked food, served from 12 to 2pm on those days.
-Given its limited opening hours, and history of closure, it might be an idea to check it is still in business before relying on this as a lunch stop, however.
+It is open at lunchtime, bar and food, from Wednesday to Saturdays from 12 noon to 2 pm and on Sundays from 12 noon to 3 pm.
+Please note the pub is closed on Mondays and not open on Tuesdays until late afternoon.
+Given this pubs history of closing down on a fairly regular basis, it is best to 'phone ahead to check it is open for business and serving lunch.

 At walk end the Bell Hotel (tel 01608-810278) on Church Street, Charlbury, makes for a comfortable and pleasant tea stop.

 There are also three pubs in Charlbury awaiting your custom: The Bull Inn (tel 01608 81068900), good for food; Ye Olde Three Horseshoes (formerly known as The Farmers), both on Sheep Street, and the Rose & Crown (tel 01608 810103), with its good choice of beers, on Market Street.

 The strange detour around the Column of Victory sticks to public footpaths, but the apparent permissive ways are more pleasant.

 The Black Head Inn in Stonesfield, and the Crown pub in Finstock, which used to be a late lunch option, are now closed, and are now private houses.